 You were recently the victim of a burglary to your home.
 Now the [expletive removed] has sued you for injuries he sustained while breaking into your home!

 Besides feeling an immense, body-shaking anger, several questions run through your mind.
-Can he do this?
+Can a burglar sue me?
 Will I really have to pay him money?
 Does Texas law protect people in my situation?

 The Law is on Your Side.